 DR. BECK: So in a way it’s about the truth.

 DR. BECK: Erland, can we talk about the day Luna found out the truth?

-ERLAND: That was without doubt the worst day of my life.
+ERLAND: That was without a doubt the worst day of my life.
 I got a call from Luna’s mother.
 She sounded very upset.
-My first thought was something happened to Luna.
+My first thought was that something happened to Luna.
 So I asked her, is Luna okay?
-She replied that no, Luna was not okay.
-She said that Luna knew the truth.
+She replied that no, Luna wasn’t okay.
+She said that Luna had found out the truth.
 In that moment a part of my mind went blank.
 I had no words; I couldn’t say anything.
-Must be how getting a stroke feels.

 DR. BECK: What happened after?

-ERLAND: Two things happened: I was no longer getting the gigs, and Luna stopped talking with me.
-It’s like getting sacked and disowned at the same time.
-For the past three months I’ve been calling her and sending her messages...
-But she never responds.
+ERLAND: Two things happened: the gigs stopped, and Luna stopped talking with me.
+I’ve been calling her and sending her messages...
+But she still hasn’t responded.

 DR. BECK: How does that make you feel?

-ERLAND: I was...
-Surprised how much I miss her.
+ERLAND: I… was...
+Surprised.
+Surprised at how much I miss her.
 It’s like I fell in a big hole; one I wanted to spare her from.

 DR. BECK: And this surprised you?

-ERLAND: It did, ‘cause I never thought of myself as an emotional type.
-But this made me aware of my feelings, and my feelings right now don’t come from a happy place.
+ERLAND: It did, ‘cause, well I never guess I never thought of myself as an emotional type.
+But this made me aware of my feelings.

 DR. BECK: Erland, would you like to see Luna again?